This website is intended for healthcare professionals only.

 2nd December 2021

-Skyrizi has now received approval from the UK regulator, the MHRA, for use in the treatment of patients with active psoriatic arthritis
+Risankizumab (brand name Skyrizi) has been approved by the UK regulator, the MHRA, for the treatment of patients with active psoriatic arthritis.

-Skyrizi (risankizumab) has been approved by the UK regulator, the MHRA, for the use in adults with active psoriatic arthritis.
+Skyrizi (risankizumab) has now received approval from the UK regulator, the MHRA, for the use in adults with active psoriatic arthritis.
 This follows the EMA approval earlier this month.

-The approval was based on data from two clinical studies, KEEPsAKE-1 and KEEPsAKE-2 and although both of the trials included patients with moderate to severe PsA, the populations were slightly different.
+The MHRA approval was made on the basis of data which came from two phase 3 clinical studies, KEEPsAKE-1 and KEEPsAKE-2 and although both of the trials included patients with moderate to severe PsA, the populations were slightly different.
 For example, KEEPsAKE-1 included patients who had with an inadequate respond to one or more DMARDs whereas KEEPsAKE-2 recruited those with an inadequate response to other biologicals.
 However, both studies had the same primary endpoint of an ACR20 response at week 24.
-In addition, secondary outcomes included improvements in several clinical manifestations of psoriatic arthritis such as physical functioning (as assessed by the Health Assessment Questionnaire Disability Index [HAQ-DI]) and minimal disease activity (MDA) and both the primary and secondary endpoints were assessed after 24 weeks of therapy.

 In KEEPsAKE-1 57.3% of patients receiving risankizumab achieved the primary endpoint at week 24 compared to 33.5% in the placebo group (p < 0.001).
-Similarly, in KEEPsAKE 2, 51.3% achieved the primary endpoint compared with 26.5% in the placebo arm (P< 0.001).
+Similarly, in KEEPsAKE 2, 51.3% achieved the primary endpoint compared to 26.5% in the placebo arm (P< 0.001).

 There were also significantly greater improvements in the secondary outcomes for risankizumab-treated patients.
 For example, in KEEPsAKE-1, there was a -0.31 change in HAQ-DI compared to -0.11 (placebo) and in KEEPsAKE 2, a change of -0.22, compared to -0.05 in the placebo group (for both differences, p <0.001).